pedro-espinosa/matching_pennies/README.md

 (Too long to read: Run [main.py][main])

-This is a programme that enables participants to play a game of matching pennies against the computer.
+This is a psychopy programme that enables participants to play a game of matching pennies against the computer.
 In this game, each player has a coin; on each round, each player decides which side of their coin to show.
 If both coins match, the participant gets a point (the 'even' player), if they don't match the computer gets a point (the 'odd' player).

 When the programme starts (by running [main.py][main]), the experimenter inputs the subject's ID and specifies the computer's strategy:
 - a.
 Random: Computer chooses face randomly with no bias.